0xPolygonID/docs/docs/quick-start-demo.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This tutorial is a quick demonstration of some of Privado ID's main functionalities.
-To illustrate how Privado ID works, we will walk you through some of its products and tools by following along a simple POAP use case.
+This tutorial illustrates Privado ID's main functionalities.
+It walks through Privado ID's products and tools by presenting a simple POAP use case.
 POAP stands for Proof of Attendance Protocol, which is used to prove that someone has taken part in a given event.

-This guide will briefly touch on the 3 roles of the [Triangle of Trust](introduction.md#core-concepts-of-privado-id-verifiable-credentials-identity-holder-issuer-and-verifier), namely the Identity Holder, the Issuer, and the Verifier.
-For that, we will take the case of an individual who needs to prove that they were able to participate in a particular event.
+In this tutorial, you will assume each of the 3 roles required by the [Triangle of Trust](introduction.md#core-concepts-of-privado-id-verifiable-credentials-identity-holder-issuer-and-verifier): the Identity Holder, the Issuer, and the Verifier.
+You will:

-In this tutorial, you will:

 1. [Set up a Privado ID wallet](#set-up-a-privado-id-wallet)
 2. [Issue the POAP credential](#issue-the-poap-credential)